 "There has never been a more urgent need to convene a platform that brings together global leaders and CEOs to advance skills development.
 The Covid-19 pandemic has made remote work the ‘new normal’ in the workplace and that trend is set to become the mainstay of office work in the future, requiring new skills from employees globally.
 The Accelerator Network will enable employees around the world to meet the skills and talent demands of a world that is forever changed.
 The UAE will continue to be at the vanguard of driving the skills agenda, recognising recognising its importance to the country’s sustainable development.
 "Ahmad Belhoul Al Falasi

 Minister of State for Higher Education and Advanced Skills in the UAE

-Eight countries are currently implementing the Accelerators: Bahrain, Brazil, Georgia, India, Oman, Pakistan, South Africa, and United Arab Emirates.
-5 countries are in active scoping discussion: Argentina, Greece, Turkey, Luxembourg, and Vietnam.
-3 countries are involved as knowledge partners: Singapore, Switzerland, and Denmark.
+Ten countries are currently implementing the Accelerators: Bahrain, Brazil, Georgia, Greece, India, Oman, Pakistan, South Africa, Turkey, and the United Arab Emirates.
+Three countries are involved as knowledge partners: Singapore, Switzerland, and Denmark.
 The Forum is in conversation with additional countries to join the programme in 2021.

 Launched in January 2019, Oman’s Closing the Skills Gap Accelerator is setting up three thematic public-private initiatives and a number of sector-level public-private roundtables to improve alignment between skills and jobs, focusing specifically on: (1) strengthening soft skills among children and youth (e.g. adaptability, creativity, communication, teamwork, etc.); (2) enhancing basic digital know-how among children and youth (e.g. basic coding, media literacy, interpreting data, etc.); and (3) improving relevant job-specific skills (e.g. technical and industry- or job-relevant skills).
 The Supreme Council of Planning is coordinating the initiative.